cityindex-attic/CIAPI.PHP/README.md

 ### Install via source from GitHub

-You can either clone the repository or dowload an archive:
+You can either clone the repository or download an archive:

 * Clone the source code via Git:
 ```sh